 Recommendations for self-care may include:

-- limiting the amount of iron-rich foods (such as red meat) in your diet;
+- limiting the amount of iron-rich foods (such as red meat and iron fortified cereals) in your diet;

-- avoiding supplements that contain iron or vitamin C (which increases the absorption of iron); and
+- avoiding vitamin and mineral supplements that contain iron or vitamin C (which increases the absorption of iron); and

 - limiting alcohol (drinking with meals may increase iron absorption).